 As darkness closes in, you are gripped with a shivery thought about your friends and family that may yet survive.
 Will you be found?
 No one will know what happened.
 Soon you’ll be just a corpse, pondered and pilfered by any other survivors that come this way.

 You wonder about eternity with your last dregs of consciousness.
-Is there a Hell?
 Is Heaven real?
 You’ll find out in about 15 seconds.

 Survival after any major disaster will be difficult, and fraught with danger.
 Though you might emerge from the onset unscathed, the aftermath with hold many surprises in store.